Skip to main content

 Access basic information about your keys:

-const userShareKeys = UserShareEncryptionKeys.fromRootSeedKey(rootSeedKey, Curve.SECP256K1);
+const userShareKeys = await UserShareEncryptionKeys.fromRootSeedKey(rootSeedKey, Curve.SECP256K1);

 // Get the Ed25519 public key